joelnitta/japan_ferns_spatial_phy/README.md

 Data files need to be downloaded from three locations.

-1. Dataset on FigShare for this project: https://doi.org/10.6084/m9.figshare.16655263 (LINK NOT LIVE YET).
+1. Dataset on FigShare for this project: https://doi.org/10.6084/m9.figshare.16655263.
 Cick on the "Download all" icon, download the zipped dataset, then unzip it and put the contents in the `data/` folder in this repo.
 2. Dataset on Dryad for Ebihara and Nitta 2019: https://datadryad.org/stash/dataset/doi:10.5061/dryad.4362p32.
 Download the zipped dataset and put in the `data/` folder directly (without unzipping).
 3. Dataset on FigShare for FTOL v0.0.1 (Nitta et al, in prep): https://doi.org/doi:10.6084/m9.figshare.13256801 (LINK NOT LIVE YET).
 Download the zipped dataset and put in the `data/` folder directly (without unzipping).